Maquis du Limousin

-The Maquis du Limousin was one of the largest Maquis groups of French resistance fighters fighting for the liberation of France.
+The Maquis du Limousin was one of the largest of the Maquis groups fighting in the French Resistance during World War II.

 The region of Limousin was an active area of resistance beginning in 1940.

-Edmond Michelet distributed tracts calling for continued fighting in all of Brive-la-Gaillarde's mailboxes on 17 June 1940.
+Edmond Michelet distributed tracts in all of Brive-la-Gaillarde's mailboxes on 17 June 1940, calling for continued fighting.
 It is considered to be the first act of resistance of World War II in France.
 But the Limousin was south of the line of demarcation and the resistance was mainly a passive one against Vichy France.
 The Maquis du Limousin, the first in France, was formed in 1942.
 Its first act of sabotage was the dynamiting of a power plant near Ussel in June 1942.
-Marshal Philippe Pétain's visit to Corrèze in July was seen as a provocation by the population and strengthened popular support for the maquis.
+Marshal Philippe Pétain's visit to Corrèze in July was seen by the population as a provocation and strengthened popular support for the maquis.